Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 -INSERTAR IMAGEN-

-* **Validate inactivity period:** This function allows us to evaluate the automatic inactivation of an identifier corresponding to this model according to the established period.
+* **Validate inactivity period:** This function allows us to evaluate the automatic inactivation of an identification corresponding to this model according to the established period.

 -INSERTAR IMAGEN-